Talking about the Past

 Ongoing or One-time Activity

-Verbs in both the past tense and past progressive may express that an activity or event was repetitive—happening multiple times.
-The difference is that the progressive places emphasis on the timing but the past does not.
+Verbs in both the past tense and past continuous may express that an activity or event was repetitive—happening multiple times.
+The difference is that the continuous tense places emphasis on the timing but the past does not.
 (In such a case, context is required for clues about the timing.)
 A verb in the past tense can be used for an activity, event, or state that is singular in occurrence—happening once.

 Now spot the errors in these sentences: